kingsznhone/VSOP87.NET/README.md

 It's kinda RAM db that 80's would never imaging a computer's RAM can hold that huge amout data

+It's loaded to RAM when initiate VSOP calculator class

 # Enviroment
 .NET 6 Runtime